ninewise/dissertation/introduction/chapter.md

 a web application with a focus on interactive data visualizations [@mesuere2012;@mesuere2015].
 It offers three services.

-The tryptic peptide analysis service is used to gather information about a single tryptic peptide.
-It searches for the proteins this peptide occurs in and shows the taxonomic lineage for each of there proteins in a table (Figure \ref{fig:unipept:tpa}).
-It also reports a lowest common ancestor taxon (LCA) of all these proteins based on this lineage table.
+The **tryptic peptide analysis** service is used to gather information about a single tryptic peptide.
+It searches for the proteins this peptide occurs in and shows the taxonomic lineage for each of these proteins in a table (Figure \ref{fig:unipept:tpa}).
+It also reports the lowest common ancestor taxon (LCA) of all these proteins based on this lineage table.
 Finally, since functional annotations were also added to Unipept [@gurdeep], the tryptic peptide analysis service also lists the GO terms, EC numbers and InterPro entries linked to the matching proteins.

 ![The lineage table of some of the proteins in which the tryptic peptide 'ENFVYLAK' occurs.
 We call the taxon 'Magnoliopsida' the lowest common ancestor associated with the peptide 'ENFVYLAK' because it is the taxon at the lowest named rank (class for this peptide) which is the same in all lineages.\label{fig:unipept:tpa}](./unipept-lineage-table.png)

-The metaproteome analysis service applies the tryptic peptide analysis to the list of tryptic peptides found in a sample.
+The **metaproteome analysis** service applies the tryptic peptide analysis to a list of tryptic peptides extracted from a sample.
 For each peptide, it calculates the lineage-based LCA and the lists of functional annotations linked to the matching proteins.
-The LCAs are visualized in sunbursts, tree maps, heat maps and other interactive visualizations, giving insight in the biodiversity of the sample (Figure \ref{fig:unipept:ma}).
+The LCAs are visualized in sunbursts, tree maps, heat maps and other interactive visualizations, giving insight in the biodiversity of the sample (Figure
+\ref{fig:unipept:ma}).
 The lists of functional annotations are added together and also reported.

 ![The sunburst visualization of a marine example data set.
 Clicking on any of the arcs zooms in on the corresponding subset of the taxa.\label{fig:unipept:ma}](unipept-sunburst.svg)

-Finally, the peptidome analysis service offers information about the complete set of (tryptic) peptides encoded in the proteome of one or multiple organisms [@peptidome].
+Finally, the **peptidome analysis** service offers information about the complete set of (tryptic) peptides encoded in the proteome of one or multiple organisms [@peptidome].
 The unique peptide finder is an aid for targeted proteomics.
 It searches for the disjoint sets of tryptic